Write Better with The Magnificent 7

 Want to write better faster?
 Here's an easy-to-adopt process I share with writers who have lost their writing mojo or need to improve fast:

-- Read.
-It's going to feel a little awkward, but reading aloud is a fantastic way to identify errors and to "hear" mistakes in logic and sentence construction that we frequently miss when reading to ourselves.
+7. Read.
+It's going to feel a little awkward, but reading aloud is a fantastic way to identify errors and "hear" the mistakes in logic and sentence construction that we frequently miss when reading to ourselves.
 Make the necessary revisions, then do a to-yourself read to correct final spelling, punctuation, usage and grammar issues.

 If you're in a hurry, you're can publish/distribute, whatever.
 If you've got time or need approvals, your piece is now ready to send off for review or put it on ice for a while before coming back and making more revisions.